Ibrox Stadium: Non-football

 King George V & Queen Mary visited Ibrox Park on 17 September 1917, to thank Glasgow and Clydeside for its efforts in the First World War.
 In the first ever public investiture in Scotland, and in front of 100,000, the King awarded medals to servicemen including three Victoria Crosses, 46 Military Medals and 33 Military Crosses.
 Four-fifths of the gathering were women - munitions workers, nurses and other war workers.

 For the 1938 Empire Exhibition being held in Bellahouston Park and which attracted over 13 million visitors, his son King George VI suggested the official opening ceremony be held in Ibrox Park, allowing 146,000 spectators to see the opening.
 His speech was broadcast live to the nation and throughout the Empire on the morning of 3 May 1938.
-This was used as source material by Colin Firth for his performance in The King's Speech movie.
+This was used as source material by Colin Firth for his performance in The King's Speech.

 Ibrox has been used for athletics competitions, Empire Games, and concerts, including performances by Simple Minds (1986), Frank Sinatra (1990), Rod Stewart (1995), Elton John (1998), Billy Joel (also 1998), Bon Jovi (1996, 2003 & 2007) and Harry Styles (2022).

 In 1980, Ibrox hosted a world championship boxing match between Jim Watt and Howard Davis.
 Ibrox hosted the rugby sevens event at the 2014 Commonwealth Games, won by South Africa.
 There was a total attendance of 171,000 for the four sessions of play, which set a new record for a rugby sevens tournament.

 The stadium hosted the 1983 Centenary Celebrations of The Boys' Brigade.

 Transport

 The main railway stations in Glasgow, Central and Queen Street, are both approximately two miles from Ibrox.
 The Ibrox and Cessnock stations on the Glasgow Subway both serve Ibrox.
 It is also served by First Glasgow buses on Paisley Road West.
 Ibrox sits near to the M8 motorway, with junction 23 being the closest exit, but the roads around Ibrox become congested on matchdays.
-There was an Ibrox railway station, on the main line linking Glasgow and Paisley, which was closed in 1967 under the Beeching Plan.
+There was an Ibrox railway station, on the main line linking Glasgow and Paisley, which was closed in 1967 under the Beeching cuts.